-Traveling from Paris to Mumbai just a few short days later was a harsh transition mentally and physically.
+Traveling from Paris to Mumbai within a short period of time was a harsh transition mentally and physically.
 I went from Paris back to the United States for a couple of days of skiing at high altitudes in Telluride, Colorado and then began the 19 hour flight to India.
 With Paris still very fresh in my mind, naturally I kept comparing and contrasting these two amazing cities.

 Wandering around Paris the buildings are full of small nooks with hidden treasures on every street it seems.
 A gargoyle here, an old gas lantern there catches your eye and takes your breath away daily.
 These embellishments adorn mansion-block apartment buildings of even the modest appraisal.
 The eyes don’t register that most buildings have a gray pallor because there is so much else pleasing about them.
 The strict tenant rules forbid people from displaying anything but flower boxes on balconies facing the streets.
 Thus there is a calm orderliness about Paris that goes hand in hand with its beauty.